AmosTona/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script delete the file betty
-This script deletes directory my_first_directory in the directory /tmp This script changes the working directory to the previous one
+This script deletes directory my_first_directory in the directory /tmp This script changes the working directory to the previous one This lists  all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.